Vladacdc/TransIT.API/readme.md

 </details>
 <details close>
 <summary>System.AggregateException at app.SeedEssentialAsync</summary>
-You didn't create any migration for db, repeat 4th and 5th step of Getting Started
+You didn't create any migration for db, repeat 4th and 5th step of Build project
 </details>
 <details close>
 <summary>System.AggregateException at any part of the program</summary>
 Probably, You made changes to entities that need recreation of database.
-To recreate database delete Migrations folder and database (CTRL+\, CTRL+S [Screenshot](./images/DeleteDB.jpg).)
+To recreate database delete Migrations folder and database (CTRL+\, CTRL+S <a href="./images/DeleteDB.jpg">Screenshot</a>.)
 Also this exception can occur if you violate database restrictions, make sure that you understand requirements right and are using UnitOfWork properly.
 </details>